-Saint Brendan the Navigator Church began life as Holy Nativity Eastern Orthodox Mission in Kelso, Washington.
+Saint Brendan the Navigator Orthodox Church began life as Holy Nativity Eastern Orthodox Mission in Kelso, Washington.
 In 2012 it relocated to Hammond, Oregon, serving the needs of the North Coast.
 In observance of its service to our local seafaring community, the name was changed to Saint Brendan the Navigator Orthodox Church with the blessing of His Eminence Archbishop Benjamin of the Orthodox Church in America.
 The church is part of the western diocese of the Orthodox Church in America, which traces its roots to Saint Herman of Alaska and the Russian mission to America in the late 1700s.

 Saint Brendan was born in 484 near the port of Tralee, in County Kerry, Ireland.
 He was raised by Saint Ita and Saint Erc, the local bishop, who ordained him priest in 512.